Penrith Selective High School: Facilities

 The school has a gymnasium, a field with multi-sport goal posts (soccer and rugby, although contact sport is strictly prohibited), a smaller field with portable hockey goal posts, and two basketball courts.
 It also has five computer labs, an extensive two-storey library, a large space for creative and performing arts, numerous classrooms with equipment and materials dedicated to specific faculties, and a school hall which is part of the original school structure, built in the early 1950s.
 The hall can accommodate approximately 450 seated guests, usually used for official school functions, performing arts exhibitions, and information evenings.
 The Penrith Selective High School Parents and Citizens Association (P&C) operates a school canteen, from which all proceeds go towards improving the educational experience of PSHS students.

-House system

-At the beginning of Year 7, all Penrith Selective High School students are placed in one of the following four houses, sorted by last name:

-Every year three sporting carnivals (Swimming, Athletics, and Cross Country) are held, where students compete to earn house points.
-Students also compete for points throughout the year during numerous inter-house friendly competitions, including dance-offs and halloween performances.
-The winner of each carnival and of the overall house championship is announced each year.

-Staff

-As of 2020, the staff at Penrith High School includes the following: